atsushieno/aqua/README.md

 The actual sfizz integration is ongoing.
 We use a sfizz submodule, with some uncommitted changes to the codebase, which replaces most of the sfizz URI with aria2web: https://gist.github.com/atsushieno/37d5686d6bad5ee04d85d2b45258e0c9 .
 (It's an ugly hack, but we should use different name and URI to not conflict with sfizz which may be locally installed.)

 To build native hosting stuff, you will have to install sfizz dependencies such as libjack-dev and libsndfile-dev, then run `./build.sh`.
-As the build result, there will be `sfizz-aria2web/dist/lib/lv2/sfizz.lv2`
+As the build result, there will be `sfizz-aria2web/dist/lib/lv2/sfizz.lv2` directory.

-The plugin UI is neither X11, Gtk2/3 or Qt4/5 but uses KXStudio external UI namespace and runs the actual UI in an isolated process.
-It runs `aria2web-host` which is WebKitGtk, so you'll need it locally installed.
+The plugin UI is neither X11, Gtk2/3 or Qt4/5 but is [KXStudio external UI namespace](https://kx.studio/ns/lv2ext/external-ui).
+The actual UI is `aria2web-host` running on its own isolated process.
+Since it uses WebKitGtk, you'll need it locally installed.
 The process isolation and management is [still an ongoing work](https://github.com/atsushieno/aria2web/issues/4), but the UI shows up on zrythm and qtractor.

 ## Debugging